Borderlands: The Pre-Sequel: Plot

 The Pre-Sequel begins on Sanctuary after the events of Borderlands 2 and Episode 3 of Tales from the Borderlands, where Lilith, Brick, and Mordecai interrogate the captured Athena.
-Athena recounts her story via flashback, starting after the death of General Knoxx, when she received an offer to find a Vault on Pandora's moon, Elpis, from a Hyperion programmer named Jack.
+Athena recounts her story via flashback, starting after the death of General Knoxx in the first game, when she received an offer to find a Vault on Pandora's moon, Elpis, from a Hyperion programmer named Jack.
 She joins fellow Vault Hunters Claptrap, Nisha, Wilhelm, Timothy, and Aurelia on a spaceship headed for the Hyperion moon base Helios.
 On the way they are ambushed by the Lost Legion, an army of former Dahl marines led by Tungsteena Zarpedon, and crash-land onto Helios.
 After meeting up with Jack, they try to use Helios' defense system against the Lost Legion, but there is a jamming signal coming from Elpis.
 They attempt to escape but are stopped by Zarpedon and a mysterious alien, so Jack stays behind and sends the Vault Hunters to Elpis via a moonshot rocket.

 On Elpis, the Vault Hunters are guided by the junk dealer Janey Springs to the spaceport town Concordia.
 There, they request help from Jack's ex-girlfriend Moxxi to disable the jamming signal.
 They discover that the signal was put up by the Meriff, a former subordinate of Jack who is now in charge of Concordia.
 Meanwhile, Zarpedon uses Helios' primary weapon, the Eye of Helios, to fire upon Elpis, intending to destroy it to stop Jack from opening the Vault.
 Jack kills the Meriff, then decides to build a robot army to retake Helios.

 The team infiltrates a Lost Legion base run by two Dahl officers, the Bosun and the Skipper, in search of a military artificial intelligence.
 After defeating the Bosun, the Skipper, who renames herself Felicity, is revealed to be the A.I. they seek.
 The Vault Hunters travel to a robot production facility, where Jack enlists Gladstone, a Hyperion scientist, to build his army.
 Gladstone suggests using his prototype robot, the Constructor, which can build an infinite number of robots.
 Felicity agrees to become the A.I. for the Constructor, but hesitates upon witnessing the violence she has to go through.
 She is forced into the Constructor, but takes control of it and battles the Vault Hunters.
 Felicity is defeated and her personality is deleted from the Constructor.